Close Menu

 Camping with Your Dog

 Three campgrounds in Acadia allow dogs: Blackwoods Campground, Seawall Campground, and Schoodic Woods Campground.
-All three facilities offer flush toilets, running water, fire rings, and picnic tables at each site.
-These amenities make camping with pets more convenient and comfortable.
+All three offer flush toilets, running water, fire rings, and picnic tables at each site.

 Planning makes visiting Acadia with your dog much easier and more enjoyable.
 Consider these important tips before your trip.

-Research trail difficulty and length before starting any hike.
-Some trails are steep and rocky, which may be too challenging for small dogs or older pets.
-Start with easier trails to see how your dog handles the terrain.
+• Research trail difficulty and length before starting any hike.
+Some trails are steep and rocky, which may be too challenging for small dogs or older pets, so start with easier trails first.

 Conclusion